vladigleba/vladigleba.github.io/source/_posts/2014-08-07-provisioning-a-rails-server-using-chef-part-2-writing-the-recipes.markdown

 esac
 ```

 And with that, our recipes are complete!
-We're now ready to use them to provision our node, and that's what part 3 will be about.
+We're now ready to use them to provision our node, and that's exactly what we'll cover in part 3.